 The host will be the Spanish Association of Child and Adolescent Psychiatry (Asociación Española de Psiquiatría del Niño y del Adolescente, AEPNYA.
 AEPNYA was created by thirty associates in Barcelona in 1952 and therefore is one of the first Child Psychiatry Associations in Europe.
 From the very beginning, the main objective was to promote the scientific progress of the specialty and to be a forum in which all psychiatrists working with children and adolescents could share and exchange knowledge.
 The Spanish Association is a member of the European Society of Child and Adolescent Psychiatry (ESCAP), the International Association of Child and Adolescent Psychiatry and Allied Professions (IACAPAP) and the European Union of Medical Specialists (UEMS).

 The Association holds a number of activities focused on promoting training and research.
 Every year since its creation there has been a meeting in a different city in Spanish organized by local, well-known child psychiatrists.
-In addition, a yearly course on a specific topic is organized each year aimed at providing continuous training to its members.
+In addition, a yearly course on a specific topic is organized each year aimed at providing continuous training to its members of xvideos.
 Moreover, it offers a small research grant addressed to young members to start a research project in order to promote research interests in young professionals.

 AEPNYA is delighted to host the next ESCAP international congress.
 This congress will be open to child and adolescent psychiatrists as well as other colleagues working in the field of child and adolescent mental health, such as psychologists, nurses, teachers, policy makers and any other professionals working with children and adolescents.
 The organizers hope that attendants will be able not only to learn and share their knowledge, but also to enjoy the beautiful city of Madrid.

 We look forward to seeing you in Madrid in 2015